Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Results for State-of-the-Art LLMs

 \subsection{Models}

-We evaluate a wide range of open, open-weight, and proprietary (closed) models on Global PIQA.
-As noted in \S\ref{sec:eval-format}, we focus on instruction-tuned models (including proprietary models) in the main text here, which we evaluate with the prompted format.
-Evaluated models include Apertus \citep{hernandez2025apertus}, Qwen 2.5 and 3 \citep{yang2024qwen2_5,qwen3technicalreport}, Llama 3.1 and 3.2 \citep{meta2024llama3}, Gemma 2 and 3 \citep{team2024gemma, team2025gemma}, Aya and Command R \citep{dang2024aya, cohere2025command}, GPT-5 (regular, mini, and nano; \citealp{openai2025gpt5systemcard}), Sonnet 4.5 \citep{anthropic2025claude_sonnet45_system_card}, and Gemini 2.5 (pro, flash, and flash-lite; \citealp{google2025gemini2_5_pro_modelcard, google2025gemini2_5_flash, google2025gemini2_5_flash_lite}).
-We also evaluate a wide variety of open-weight models that are trained to focus on one language or region; because these models are generally smaller and thus underperform larger models, results for these language-specific models are in \S\ref{app:by_region}.
+We evaluate a wide range of open, open-weight, and proprietary (closed) systems on Global PIQA.
+As noted in \S\ref{sec:eval-format}, we focus on instruction-tuned models (including proprietary models), which we evaluate with the generation-style format.
+Evaluated models include Apertus \citep{hernandez2025apertus}, Qwen 2.5, 3, and 3.5 \citep{yang2024qwen2_5,qwen3technicalreport}, Llama 3.1 and 3.2 \citep{meta2024llama3}, Gemma 2, 3, and 4 \citep{team2024gemma,team2025gemma,gemma4_2025}, Aya, Command A, and Command R \citep{dang2024aya, cohere2025command}, GPT-5.4 (Regular, Mini, and Nano; \citealp{openai2025gpt5_4systemcard}), Claude Sonnet 4.6 \citep{anthropic2026claude_sonnet46_system_card}, Gemini 3.1 (Pro and Flash-Lite; \citealp{google2025gemini3_1_pro_modelcard, google2025gemini3_1_flash_lite}), and Gemini 3 Flash \citep{google2025gemini3_flash}.
+We also evaluate a wide variety of open-weight models that are trained to focus on one language or region.
 The full list of models we evaluate is in \S\ref{app:model_list}.
-Proprietary models are evaluated with thinking on, with a 1024-token thinking budget for Gemini and Claude, and ``medium'' thinking for GPT-5 (details in \S\ref{app:evaluation-details}).
-The open-weight models range from 300M to 72B parameters.
+Proprietary systems are evaluated with thinking on, with a 1024-token thinking budget for Gemini and Claude, and ``medium'' thinking for GPT-5.4 (details in \S\ref{app:evaluation-details}).
+The open-weight models range from 300M to 120B parameters.